-12.1 Reasonable adjustments will be applied for children with SEND.
+12.1 Some behaviours are more likely be associated with particular types of SEND, such as a pupil with speech, language and communication needs who may not understand a verbal instruction.
+Behaviour

+- will often need to be considered in relation to a pupil's SEND, although it does not follow that every incident of misbehaviour will be connected to their SEND. - 12.2 When a pupil is identified as having SEND, a graduated approach should be used to assess, plan, deliver and then review the impact of the support being provided. - 12.3 Schools have duties under the Equality Act 2010 to take such steps as is reasonable to avoid any substantial disadvantage to a disabled pupil caused by the school's policies or practices. - Under the Children and Families Act 2014, reasonable adjustments will be applied for children with SEND.
 Individual needs will be considered when implementing the behaviour policy and applying sanctions.
-The School will use their 'best endeavours' to meet the needs of those with SEN and where appropriate anticipate likely triggers of misbehaviour and look at reasonable adjustments to support the child, e.g. short planned movement breaks for a pupil whose SEN or disability means they find it difficult to sit still for a long time.
-Deescalation techniques can be used and staff training may be considered to be appropriate.

-12.2 It is imperative, however, that the main priority is the safety of not only an individual but also the pupils and staff.
+The School will use their 'best endeavours' to meet the needs of those with SEN and where appropriate anticipate likely triggers of misbehaviour and look at reasonable adjustments to support the child, e.g. short, planned movement breaks for a pupil whose SEN or disability means they find it difficult to sit still for a long time or a seating arrangement at the front of the class for a child with visual impairment.
+De-escalation techniques can be used, and staff training may be considered to be appropriate.
+If a pupil has an Education, Health and Care plan, the provisions set out in that plan will be secured and the school will aim to co-operate with the local authority and other bodies. - 12.4 It is imperative, however, that the main priority is the safety of not only an individual but also the pupils and staff.